 The Blue Badge scheme provides a range of national on street parking concessions for people with severe mobility problems, helping them park closer to their destination.
-There are over 2.5m Blue Badge holders in England and 6241 issued by Hartlepool Borough Council.
+There are over 2.5m Blue Badge holders in England with 5898 issued by Hartlepool Borough Council and valid on 31st March 2021.
 In August 2019 the Blue Badge scheme was amended to include certain hidden illnesses into the approved criteria.